HSchreiberZA/ratlab/README.md

 ![Results](http://i.imgur.com/N2bqy8y.png)

 And we can clearly see different signals be active (red) when the virtual rat is located within different arms of the maze.

+#### Notes

+1. Adjusting step size (ai2thor gridSize) is done by changing the self.rat.speed in setup.by
+1. Adjusting how the rat runs can be achieved by adjusting the parameter self.rat.path_mom in setup.py